craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 ### Global {#global}

-The lf::geometry::Geometry class provides the `lf::geometry::Geometry::Global` method to map points from local to global coordinates.
-In LehrFEM++ `local` points generally refer to point on the reference element.
+The `lf::geometry::Geometry` class provides the `lf::geometry::Geometry::Global` method to map points from local to global coordinates.
+In LehrFEM++, `local` points generally refer to points on the reference element.

 ```cpp
 // Define two point on the reference element (local).